dcurletti/interview-boilerplate/README.md

 ---
 * How to decouple the navigation buttons from the individual paths
 * How to decouple the navigation paths from the views
+* How to handle validation for fields in the scenario where there are many, non-binary fields on a page
+* How to handle "remembering" what inputs were chosen?
+* How to handle redirecting a user to the last completed step?